top of page

 homless-atl2.jpeg

-"People of color are more likely than white people to be extremely low-income renters.
+"People of color are more likely to be extremely low-income renters.
 Twenty percent of Black households, 17% of American Indian or Alaska Native households, 15% of Hispanic households, and 10% of Asian households are extremely low-income renters.
 Only 6% of white non-Hispanic households are extremely low-income renters.”
-(NLIHC)

 A lack of affordable housing drives homelessness.
 People become homeless when they cannot afford a place to live.
 Because of a history of discrimination, people of color are most acutely impacted by the housing affordability crisis and therefore make up a disproportionate share of the homeless population.
 For example, African Americans make up 40% of the homeless population despite only representing 13% of the general population.
 (NAEH, 2020).